-In the year up to 31 January 2018 CCI sponsored four Cardiac missions comprising of Volunteer Cardiac Surgeons and Nurses to Eastern Ukraine to perform surgeries, train and up skill local surgeons, build local capacity, provide essential equipment, training and development expertise.

-As a result of its sustainable nature, CCI's Cardiac Programme was able to continue the expansion of its services to the Amosov National Institute of Cardiac Surgery in Kiev, to help meet the needs of the complex conditions presenting there.
-All missons were duo-located between Kharkiv and Kiev and all future missons will continue to be duo-located until the standard of expertise in Kharkiv is at a level where we have the ability to withdraw.
+In the year up to 31 January 2019 CCI sponsored four Cardiac missions comprising of Volunteer Cardiac Surgeons and Nurses to Eastern Ukraine to perform surgeries, train and up skill local surgeons, build local capacity, provide essential equipment, training and development expertise.
+As a result of its sustainable nature, CCI's Cardiac Programme has been able to complete a comprehensive training programme in Kharkiv.
+This means that the hospital is now at a level of sustainability to stand alone, with supervisory support from CCI.
+The December 2018 mission was the last regularly scheduled visit of CCI to Kharkiv, however all future missions will be checking in with Kharkiv where needed.
+The programme will continue at the Amasov National Institute of Cardiac Surgery in Kiev, where expertise is still low and needs are high.